Deltares/hatyan/docs/CONTRIBUTING.md

 ## Setup local developer environment

-- download and install Anaconda 64 bit Python 3.9 (or higher) from [anaconda.com](https://www.anaconda.com/distribution/#download-section) (miniconda should also be sufficient, but this is not yet tested).
-Install it with the recommended settings.
+- download Miniforge3 from [the miniforge github](https://github.com/conda-forge/miniforge?tab=readme-ov-file#download) and install it with the recommended settings.
-- open anaconda prompt and navigate to hatyan checkout folder, e.g. ``C:\DATA\hatyan``
+- open Miniforge Prompt and navigate to hatyan checkout folder, e.g. ``C:\DATA\hatyan``
 - ``conda create --name hatyan_hmcenv python=3.8.13 git spyder -y`` (``git`` and ``spyder``, python version should be the one at HMC)
 - ``conda activate hatyan_hmcenv``
 - ``pip install -r environment_hmc.txt`` (installs fixed python/package versions like on HMC)